Last Updated: July 2016

 Who Is Bound by This Policy?

-This policy shall apply to all members of the Elections Committee who were official staffers as of May 22, 2016 or later.
-(The previous policy will bind staffers who left the committee between June 1, 2015 and May 22, 2016.)
+This policy shall apply to all members of the Elections Committee who were official volunteers as of May 22, 2016 or later.
+(The previous policy will bind volunteers who left the committee between June 1, 2015 and May 22, 2016.)
 It will apply during these individuals’ service on the Elections Committee and will continue to bind those individuals after their service with the Elections Committee has ended, including during any future service for the OTW in any other capacity.

-To the extent staffers from other committees, in the course of carrying out their duties, have access to information in Elections Semi-Locked Spaces (see below), they will be expected to adhere to the confidentiality policy applicable to their committee.
+To the extent volunteers from other committees, in the course of carrying out their duties, have access to information in Elections Semi-Locked Spaces (see below), they will be expected to adhere to the confidentiality policy applicable to their committee.